 We introduce the notion of lazy parties, who may compromise the security of cryptographic protocols.
-They are characterized such that (1) they are not concerned about the security of the protocol in a certain situation, and (2) they behave in an honest-looking way and are unwilling to do a costly task.
-As the first step toward understanding the behavior of lazy parties, we consider the following rather simple setting in public-key encryption schemes.
+We characterize lazy parties such that (1) they are not concerned about the security of the protocol in a certain situation, and (2) they behave in an honest-looking way and are unwilling to do a costly task.
+We study, in particular, public-key encryption schemes with lazy parties.
+As the first step toward understanding the behavior of lazy parties in public-key encryption, we consider the following rather simple setting.
 The sender and the receiver have their own valuable messages.
-They want to transmit a message securely if it is valuable to them.
-However, since both the sender and the receiver are lazy, the sender is not willing to do a costly task if a message is not valuable to him, and the receiver vice versa.
+They want to transmit a message securely if it is valuable for them.
+However, since both the sender and the receiver are lazy, the sender is not willing to do a costly task if a message is not valuable for him, and the receiver vice versa.
 The costly task we consider is to generate randomness used in algorithms.
-For simplicity, we assume that players can choose either good randomness or bad randomness.
-We assume that the good randomness is a truly random string, and the bad randomness is a fixed string.
-Our goal is to design publickey encryption schemes in which valuable messages of the sender or the receiver can be transmitted securely by the lazy sender and receiver who may use bad randomness in algorithms.
+For simplicity, we assume that players can choose either costly good randomness or cheap bad randomness.
+While the costly good randomness is a truly random string, the cheap bad randomness is some fixed string in our setting.
+Our goal is to design public-key encryption schemes in which valuable messages of the sender or the receiver can be transmitted securely by the lazy sender and receiver who may use bad randomness in algorithms.